 The Old Police Station

 This abandoned police station in Deptford now houses artist studios, exhibition cells and social spaces for East London’s thriving creative set.
 Out in the courtyard you’ll find a black shipping container turned gallery space which exhibits around 6 projects a year.
+It's a great hidden gem to explore during a short break in London.
 Fri-Sat 12-6pm and by appointment; 114-116 Amersham Vale London, SE14 6LG

 The Crypt Gallery

 Once used as a burial place for Londoners, the Crypt beneath St Pancras Church makes a dramatic background for displaying art and photography.
-Check out this atmospheric gallery’s year-round programme of modern art exhibitions.
+Check out this atmospheric gallery’s year-round programme of modern art exhibitions - perfect for those looking to discover something different on a weekend in London.
 Opening times vary for each exhibition; Euston Rd, London NW1 2BA

 Viktor Wynd Fine Art